jhoerr/cloudmesh-manual/docs/_sources/accounts/box.md.txt

 # Box Account

-Box provides a cloud file sharing service for buisinesses.
-CLients exists for Windows, MacOS, and Linux.
+Box provides a cloud file sharing service for businesses.
+Clients exists for Windows, MacOS, and Linux.
 To obtain an account you have to first visit the box home page as